thunderclient/thunder-client-support/README.md

 - Setting `env variables` is also possible in the Tests section.
 - Re-arrange tests order using drag & drop.
 - Use Json Query Tests for `Xml Response`.
 (Xml is converted to Json for tests).

+#### Custom Scripting in Tests
+- For Advanced use-cases you can use [Function Filters & Custom Filters](https://github.com/rangav/thunder-client-support/blob/master/docs/filters.md#filters-in-tests)

 <a name="environments"></a>